Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Introduction

 After a long intermission, theoretical research \cite{Crespi-ReghizziM12} proved further algebraic properties of OPLs, thus moving some steps ahead from regular to structured CF languages.
 At the same time, it was found that the VPLs are a particular case of the OPLs characterized by the precedence relations encoded in the 3-partition of their alphabet; OPLs considerably generalize VPLs while retaining their closure properties.
-Then in \cite{LonatiEtAl2015} the \emph{Operator Precedence automata (OPA)} recognizing OPLs where introduced to formalize the efficient parallel parsing algorithm implemented in \cite{BarenghiEtAl2015}.
-We also produced in \cite{LonatiEtAl2015} an MSO logic characterization that naturally extends the classic one for regular languages.
+Then in \cite{LonatiEtAl2015} the \emph{Operator Precedence automata (OPA)} recognizing OPLs were introduced to formalize the efficient parallel parsing algorithm implemented in \cite{BarenghiEtAl2015}.
+In the same paper an MSO logic characterization of OPLs that naturally extends the classic one for regular languages was also produced.
+Recently, yet another characterization of regular languages has been extended to OPLs, namely, in terms of a congruence such that a language is an OPL iff the equivalence classes of the congruence are finite \cite{Henzinger23}.

-Thus, OPLs' potential for practical applications is broader than other structured CF languages: the following example hints to applications for automatic proof of systems properties.
+Thus, OPLs' potential for practical applications is broader than other structured CF languages: the following example hints at applications for automatic proof of systems properties.
 OPLs with their corresponding MSO logic may be used to specify and prove properties of software systems where the typical LIFO policy of procedure calls and returns can be broken by unexpected events such as interrupts or exceptions \cite{LonatiEtAl2015,DBLP:journals/csr/MandrioliP18}, a feature that is not available in VPLs and their MSO logic \cite{AF16}.

 In summary, to the best of our knowledge, OPLs are currently the largest language family that retains the main closure and decidability properties of regular languages, including a logical characterization naturally extending the classic one.